timohubois/post-type-archive-pages-and-permalink-settings/readme.txt

 == Key Features ==

-* Custom archive page selection for post types to any regular page as archive page
+* Custom archive page selection for post types to use any regular page as archive page
 * Flexible permalink customization of custom post types or custom taxonomies
 * More SEO-friendly URL structures
 * Easy integration with existing WordPress settings